 The deposit protection scheme is funded with "ex ante" financing.
 The target size of the deposit guarantee fund is a minimum 0.8 per cent. of covered deposits to be reached by 2024, with the possibility to collect extraordinary contributions of up to 1.0 per cent. of total covered deposits.
-Moreover, the Deposit Guarantee Act provides for an explicit Government funding backstop for financing the part of the payout which would not be paid in by the banks, members of the deposit guarantee scheme, temporarily and under additional conditions to be agreed in a specific case.
-The Bank of Slovenia, with the co-operation of the Deposit Guarantee Scheme members, has defined the operational aspects of the deposit guarantee scheme.
+In December 2016, Slovenian banks contributed €16 million (0.1 per cent. of covered deposits) into the deposit guarantee fund.
+The Deposit Guarantee Act provides for an explicit Government funding backstop for financing the part of the payout which would not be paid in by the banks, members of the deposit guarantee scheme, temporarily and under additional conditions to be agreed in a specific case.
+The Bank of Slovenia, with the cooperation of the Deposit Guarantee Scheme members, has defined the operational aspects of the deposit guarantee scheme.
 The deposit guarantee scheme makes payments of coverage for guaranteed deposits through designated repayment banks to be continuously prepared in advance for cases of a payout.